ygrepo/fml-fa16-project/README.md

  allows for the evaluation to save the correct and incorrect predictions and other minor similar features

  Other important folders:
- * gold-data: contains the data for evaluation, and the overall or per category results.
-Interesting files to note are:
+ * **gold-data**: contains the data for evaluation, and the overall or per category results.
+ Interesting files are:
   - 20160-12-14-global-results.txt
   - 2016-12-14-categories-results.txt
   - words-nearby.txt